apache/flink-web/_posts/2015-03-13-peeking-into-Apache-Flinks-Engine-Room.md

 layout: post
 title:  "Peeking into Apache Flink's Engine Room"
 date:   2015-03-13 10:00:00
+author: "Fabian Hüske"
+author-twitter: "fhueske"
 categories: news
+excerpt: "Joins are prevalent operations in many data processing applications.
+Most data processing systems feature APIs that make joining data sets very easy.
+However, the internal algorithms for join processing are much more involved – especially if large data sets need to be efficiently handled.
+In this blog post, we cut through Apache Flink’s layered architecture and take a look at its internals with a focus on how it handles joins."
 ---

-###Join Processing in Apache Flink
+### Join Processing in Apache Flink

 Joins are prevalent operations in many data processing applications.
 Most data processing systems feature APIs that make joining data sets very easy.
-However, the internal algorithms for join processing are much more involved especially if large data sets need to be efficiently handled.
+However, the internal algorithms for join processing are much more involved – especially if large data sets need to be efficiently handled.
 Therefore, join processing serves as a good example to discuss the salient design points and implementation details of a data processing system.

 In this blog post, we cut through Apache Flink’s layered architecture and take a look at its internals with a focus on how it handles joins.
 Specifically, I will